 Whatever the reason for using pot soil, It’s obvious that the question of the best soil to fill the pots is going to come up.

 So to help you fill up your pots with the best growing medium for your plants here's a quick overview of some of the different types you can use.

-Let’s start with the most common – potting mix.
-This is a special type of soil which is most commonly sold in a store, in a plastic bag.
+Last but definitely not the least, the most common - potting mix.
+This is a special type of soil for potted plants which is most commonly sold in a store, in a plastic bag.
 You can buy it in bulk from nursery supply stores as well, but trust me, you’re going to need a whole lot of pots to make a bulk purchase worthwhile.

 So obviously its name gives us a pretty good indication of what we’re getting.
 These mixes are designed specifically for potting.
 They’ve got a good blend of nutrients required by a newly potted plant, as well as good soil conditioners and micro-organisms.